mirror/dd-wrt/src/router/python/Doc/library/ssl.rst

   *write* to an SSL socket may require *reading* from the underlying socket first, and attempts to *read* from the SSL socket may require a prior *write* to the underlying socket.

+  .. versionchanged:: 3.5

+     In earlier Python versions, the :meth:`!SSLSocket.send` method returned zero instead of raising :exc:`SSLWantWriteError` or :exc:`SSLWantReadError`.

 - Calling :func:`~select.select` tells you that the OS-level socket can be read from (or written to), but it does not imply that there is sufficient